These Frequently Asked Questions have been anonymised for confidentiality reasons, but still cover the material points.

 It is ultimately the decision of the trustees or provider of a pension scheme whether or not they accept a transfer.

 17. Drawing your pension

 There are currently taxation treaties in place which EU nationals benefit from when drawing their pension from another EU country to ensure that it can be paid in a tax neutral way.
 If these were to change where an individual were to draw their pension from an EU member state while in the UK they may encounter tax inefficiencies and costs.
 However, it is unlikely that these will be impacted as the UK has double taxation arrangements in place with many countries.
 Although, this will need to be monitored for changes as a result of Brexit.

 The position on drawing state pension from another country whilst resident in the UK will also need to be monitored.

-This change does not impact on EEA and Swiss nationals resident in the UK before the date of leaving the EU, currently scheduled to be no later than 31 January 2020.
-Those resident before the UK leaves will be eligible to apply to the European settlement scheme and applications will be accepted up until 31 December 2020.
-Anyone who is resident in the UK but is outside the UK on the date of leaving the EU (currently scheduled to be no later than 31 January 2020), will still be able to apply.
+EEA and Swiss nationals resident in the UK before the end of the transition period will be eligible to apply to the European settlement scheme and applications from those resident in the UK before 31 December 2020 will be accepted up until 30 June 2021.
+Anyone who is resident in the UK but is outside the UK on 31 December 2020 will still be able to apply.
 However, given the uncertainty of the situation staff are advised to make application before the currently scheduled date if possible.